Belfast wants to make its Route 1 intersections safer

 The city is also looking to implement traffic lights with movement sensors across the town.

-They’re hoping to receive a 50 percent match from MDOT for the work.
+They’re hoping to receive a 50 percent match from the Maine Department of Transportation for the work.
 There’s currently a $375,000 estimate for the work at routes 1 and 52.

 The timeline for projects at routes 52 and 141 is unclear.
-The MDOT’s current information states improvement projects would begin in May 2023, but Herbig said the city has received indications that the project will be pushed back by a year or two.
+The Maine Department of Transportation’s current information states improvement projects would begin in May 2023, but Herbig said the city has received indications that the project will be pushed back by a year or two.

-“It’s [MDOT] – they have these long, long timelines,” Planning and Codes Director Bub Fournier said.
+“It’s [the state transportation department] — they have these long, long timelines,” Planning and Codes Director Bub Fournier said.